 - Workshops with Darkinyung community members on new language resources and communicative language teaching.

-- Advising Wonnarua Nation on various projects: developing a Welcome to country, and signage.
+- Advising Wonnarua Nation on developing a Welcome to country.

 AIATSIS funds restoring of Gumbaynggirr stories

 Probably the largest volume of Aboriginal language story material in South East Australia comes from the Gumbaynggirr area.
 Muurrbay is restoring and publishing the Nymboidan Gumbaynggirr stories of Phillip Shannon as found in researcher Gerhardt Laves’s manuscripts, and is comparing their language and story themes with those of other Gumbaynggirr sources.
 We are very grateful to the Australian Institute of Aboriginal and Torres Strait Islander Studies for funding this research.

 Muurrbay will present these stories in Laves’ orthography, standard Gumbaynggirr orthography, a gloss (Leipzig rules), and a free translation.
 Using examples of Southern stories of Harry Buchanan and Northern stories recorded by WE Smythe, a comparative outline of three Gumbaynggirr dialects will be made.
 Indigenous researchers Dallas Walker, Gary Williams and Virginia Jarrett will train in glossing according to the Leipzig rules.